rancher/terraform-provider-rancher2/docs/guides/apps_marketplace.md

 These are some examples how to deploy some Rancher cerfified Apps v2:

-**Note** Apps v2 certified by Rancher should be installed within fixed app name and namespace defined by chart annotations, `catalog.cattle.io/release-name` and `catalog.cattle.io/namespace`.
+**Note:** Apps v2 certified by Rancher should be installed within fixed app name and namespace defined by chart annotations, `catalog.cattle.io/release-name` and `catalog.cattle.io/namespace`.
 The provider will be forcing them on Rancher cerfified Apps v2 installation, but generating a diff on next `terraform apply`, if app v2 name and/or namespace is customized by user.
 Adjusting the values at tf file should supress the diff

-**Note** Latest app v2 version will be deployed, if `chart_version` is not provided
+**Note:** Latest app v2 version will be deployed, if `chart_version` is not provided

 * `rancher-monitoring` - Deploy Rancher monitoring